 In many cases paleoclimatology is still at the stage of speculating what may have been the underlying causes of rapid climate transitions, cycles and forcing effects.
 This leads us to how the climate system responds to external stimuli with its own dynamics.
 When the internal dynamics of the climate system is consistent with an external stimulus, a resonance phenomenon occurs.
 The study of such resonances therefore tells us about the internal dynamics of the Earth system, spearheading our understanding of the mechanisms involved in vagaries of climate.

 Understand the vagaries of climate becomes possible from the archives of past climate.
-We have, in fact, over the last decade data of exceptional quality for tracing the climate up to several million years before present (BP), with a resolution of a few years.
-This technological feat was made possible through the analysis of stable isotopes[ii] in ice cores from the Arctic and Antarctic ice caps and in sediment cores from the ocean trenches.
+We have, in fact, over a few decades data of exceptional quality for tracing the climate up to several million years before present (BP), with a resolution of a few years.
+This technological feat was made possible through the analysis of stable isotopes in ice cores from the Arctic and Antarctic ice caps and in sediment cores from the ocean trenches.

 The analysis of ice cores plays a key role in understanding the different mechanisms involved in the natural evolution of climate over the last major cycles of glacial and interglacial periods.
 The oldest records obtained to date cover 800,000 years, the second half of the Quaternary.
-Deuterium data 2H obtained from Antarctica Dome C ice core (European Project for Ice Coring in Antarctica EPICA) are used for global mean temperature estimate in the southern hemisphere considering for calibration 5.53‰ 2H/°C [Jouzel et al, 2007].
-18O data obtained from Greenland Summit Ice Cores GISP2 (Greenland Ice Sheet Project 2 Ice Core), Grootes and Stuiver, are used as proxies of global mean temperature in the northern Atlantic.
-18O data are calibrated considering a variation of 0.67‰ 18O/°C [Jouzel and Merlivat, 1984].
+Deuterium data 2H obtained from Antarctica Dome C ice core (European Project for Ice Coring in Antarctica EPICA) are used for global mean temperature estimate in the southern hemisphere [Jouzel et al, 2007].
+18O data obtained from Greenland Summit Ice Cores GISP2 (Greenland Ice Sheet Project 2 Ice Core), Grootes and Stuiver, are used as proxies of global mean temperature in the northern Atlantic [Jouzel and Merlivat, 1984].

 Sediment cores allow the study of the composition of the different layers of sediment accumulated over time on the ocean floor.
 There are fossil microorganisms composed of calcium carbonate.
 By studying the “abundance ratio” of 18O and carbon isotope 13C, past climates can be reconstructed going back millions of years.
 They establish how the oceans have evolved in different climatic periods (temperature, salinity, nutrients, …).